RSE-Sheffield/RSE-Sheffield.github.io/_posts/2024-09-24-funded-proposals.md

 particle-laden flow dynamics which have been successfully applied to key areas in environmental and geo-technical engineering.

-Work will be undertaken by [Robert Chisholm][rob] to re-write the build system in [CMake][cmake] which will make it possible to compile and run the code across multiple operating systems and free it from is current constraints of being developed using outdated software.
-Profiling and optimisation will then be undertaken to hopefully remove the current large memory requirements required when running simulations.
-The possibility of parallelising the modelling via GPU and Cuda will also be investigated.
+Work will be undertaken by [Dr Robert Chisholm][rob], a performance optimisation and GPU parallelisation specialist from our team, to modernise HYBIRD's build system, address the limiting factors of its performance and enable it to take advantage of GPU parallelisation.
+The broad objectives of this project are to reduce barriers to entry for new users and to increase the performance to enable faster and larger research experiments.

 ## Polychron